-Bridge graduate certificate
+Bridge graduate certificate in injury biomechanics

 Injury biomechanics is a well-known field in automotive safety and constitutes the scientific basis for automotive safety design.
 All safety improvements made over the last half century use research data generated by workers in injury biomechanics.
-Wayne State University has an 80+ year history in injury biomechanics research — including development of the safety windshield, the collapsible steering column and the restraint system -- and has an international reputation for advances in this field.
+Wayne State University has an 80-plus year history in injury biomechanics research — including development of the safety windshield, the collapsible steering column and the restraint system — and has an international reputation for advances in this field.

 As is the case with all bridge graduate certificates, students will be permitted to apply all certificate credits with at least a B grade toward the biomedical engineering master's degree if they later seek admission to that program.

 This certificate program — offered in both traditional and online formats — consists of 16 credit hours of course work with two required courses (8 credit hours) and two elective courses (8 credit hours).
 The required courses are in quantitative physiology and injury biomechanics.
 Other topics explored include mechanisms of injury to various parts of the body from head to toe, human response to impact loading, human tolerance to impact, and the use of both human surrogates and computer models in testing for vehicular safety.